Dada Lekhraj

-Lekhraj Khubchand Kirpalani (15 December 1876 – 18 January 1969), also known as Dada Lekhraj, was the founder of the Brahma Kumaris.
+Lekhraj Khubchand Kirpalani (15 December 1876 – 18 January 1969), also known as Dada Lekhraj, was an Indian guru who was the founder of the Brahma Kumaris.
+Born of humble beginnings, Lekhraj established his wealth in jewelry before receiving visions of Hindu gods and light, thereafter beginning the Brahma Kumari tradition.
+Lekhraj is considered a medium of God by the movement’s followers, and his teachings messages channeled through him.

+Lekhraj and his movement faced pressure from Hindu communities, organizations, and the government, forcing him to close operations and move to Mount Abu in Rajasthan, where he died and the movement spread to other countries.

 Life

-Lekhraj Kirpalani (commonly known as Dada Lekhraj) was born in Hyderabad, Sindh in 1876.
+Lekhraj Kirpalani was born in a Hyderabad, Sindh in 1876.
 In his fifties, Kirpalani reported having visions and retired, returning to Hyderabad and turning to spirituality.